bbc/bigscreen-player/docs/tutorials/02-settings-and-overrides.md

 ## Player Settings

-Player settings only apply to the MSE strategy.

 Player settings are provided to BigscreenPlayer during initialisation through the `.init()` function.
 They extend the player settings provided by Dash.js: (<http://cdn.dashjs.org/latest/jsdoc/module-Settings.html>).

-The default values are our recommendations to prevent various device issues.
+In the case where a setting is called out as alleviating a known device issue, we picked the default value to do so across all devices we test.

 ### `failoverResetTime`

 Specify the time (in milliseconds) til a media source is added back to the list of available media sources after it has been failed over.
+What is a failover?
+See [the failover documentation](https://bbc.github.io/bigscreen-player/api/tutorial-cdn-failover.html)

 ```ts
 type failoverResetTime = number is FiniteNumber